 Any concerns regarding the safeguarding practices at the school will be raised with the SLT, and the necessary whistleblowing procedures will be followed, as outlined in the Whistleblowing Policy.
 If a staff member feels unable to raise an issue with the SLT, they should access other whistleblowing channels such as the NSPCC whistleblowing helpline (0800 028 0285).

-32. Allegations of Abuse Against Staff and Low-level Concerns including those who are not employees of the school, are dealt with appropriately and that the school liaises with the relevant parties.
+32. Allegations of Abuse Against Staff and Low-level Concerns

 There are clear policies in line with those from the CSAP (Children's Safeguarding Assurance Partnership) for dealing with allegations against people who work with children.